-Mudskippers are an acoustic-ish trio from the Exe Estuary and Exeter area of Devon, England.
-Known to compose beautifully rich songs influenced by many of the modern British folk legends as well as indie, progressive folk/rock, punk, pop and other music from around the world.
+Mudskippers are an Alt Folk trio from the Exe Estuary and Exeter area of Devon, England.
+Known to compose beautifully rich songs influenced by many of the modern British folk legends as well as indie rock, punk, pop and other music from around the world.

 Described as "warm, wonderful, thoughtful music" and "a band you would really enjoy listening to at a festival with a beer", Mudskipper's absorbing compositions will take you through a dynamic musical journey.